MidSpike/iris-utilities/CODE_OF_CONDUCT.md

 ## Code of Conduct

-- Be civil and respectful.
+- Be civil, respectful, and kind.
-- Do no harm.
+- Do no harm, commit no evil.
+- Be honest and transparent.